 Construction material used in the construction of a new or expanded single manufacturing facility that invests at least \$750 million and creates at least 3,800 full-time new jobs at the facility over a 7-year period.
 This exemption became effective November 1, 2009 and required that a notice be filed with the Department prior to October 31, 2015 in order for the taxpayer to qualify for the exemption.
 This exemption continues to be available to eligible taxpayers who notified the Department prior to October 31, 2015.

-Note: Under Temporary Proviso 50.20, the Navy Base Intermodal Facility is considered a distribution facility for the purpose of this exemption for State Fiscal Year 2021-2022.
+Note: Under Temporary Provisos 117.127 and 50.20, respectively, the State Ports Authority and the Navy Base Intermodal Facility are considered distribution facilities for the purpose of this exemption for State Fiscal Year 2019-2020.